 Other strengths include the large volume of patients and ophthalmic surgical cases available to the residents, dedicated ophthalmology operating rooms and staff, an outstanding Ocular Pathology division headed by Charles Eberhart, M.D., Ph.D., and a superb ophthalmology learning resource center (The Friedenwald Library of Ophthalmology, with 1 full-time librarian).

-A dedicated microsurgical laboratory for the residents was established at Wilmer in 2002 (now located in one of the former Wilmer operating rooms no longer used after the opening of the Bendann Surgical Pavilion in 2009), providing the opportunity to develop surgical skills on synthetic and animal eyes.
-In addition to a computer-based simulator, additional anterior segment, oculoplastic, and medical retina practicums are provided for the residents each year.
+A dedicated microsurgical laboratory for the residents was established at Wilmer in 2002 (now located in one of the former Wilmer operating rooms no longer used after the opening of the Bendann Surgical Pavilion in 2009), providing the opportunity to develop surgical skills on synthetic and animal eyes as well as a computer-based simulator.
+Each resident works closely with Charles Castoro M.D., to develop microsurgical skills during their first year of residency.
+The facility is currently undergoing a major renovation to increase the numbers of stations available to enable multiple residents and faculty to simultaneously practice together.
+Additional anterior segment, oculoplastic, and medical retina practicums are provided for the residents each year.

 Every Thursday morning there is a formal "Grand Rounds" conference at Wilmer, in which the residents and fellows present the most fascinating cases.
 Afterward, there is a three-hour didactic session that combines lecture, small-group discussion and hands-on learning.
 In addition there is a weekly "Professor’s Rounds" held Wednesday mornings, principally led by the Chairman, Dr. Peter McDonnell.
 Each subspecialty division also holds journal clubs and conferences throughout the year that resident are invited to attend and often give presentations.